influxdata/influxdb-scala/README.md

 service and [json4s](http://json4s.org) to convert to and from json.

 These dependencies are injected using the [Cake Pattern](http://jonasboner.com/2008/10/06/real-world-scala-dependency-injection-di/).
-In order to configure an influxdb client that uses the async-httpclient, you could write the following:
+In order to configure an influxdb client that uses the async-httpclient and json4s json converters, you can write the following:

     import org.influxdb.scala._

-    object db extends InfluxDBClientComponent with HTTPServiceComponent {
-      implicit val ex = Executors.newSingleThreadExecutor()
-      override val client = new InfluxDBClient("localhost", 8086, "frank", "frank", "testing") override val httpService = new AsyncHttpClientImpl
+    val client = new Client("localhost", 8086, "frank", "frank", "testing") with StandaloneConfig

-      // this is defined here since it is purely for the executorService created here def shutdown(timeout: Duration) {
-        ex.awaitTermination(timeout.length, timeout.unit)
-        ex.shutdown()
-      }
-    }

-The implicit **executorService** is needed by the **AsyncHttpClientImpl** to invoke http requests asynchronously.
-When running in a Play! framework environment, one could write a PlayWSHttpClientImpl and use that instead of the AsyncHttpClientImpl.
+The StandAloneConfig trait is an empty trait that combines the AsyncHttpClientComponent with the Json4sJsonConverterComponent When running in a Play! framework environment, one could write a PlayConfig combining WS and the json macros and use that instead.
-The (to be written) unit tests use a mocked Http client in order to cut out the actual database altogether.
+Also, the (to be written) unit tests will use a MockConfig in order to cut out the actual database altogether.

 ###Untyped querying

 Assuming the above db object and a test database with a series named testing (created with [this](http://obfuscurity.com/2013/11/My-Impressions-of-InfluxDB "obfuscurity blog")), and the following code:

-    db.client.query("select foo,bar from testing order asc limit 10", MILLIS) onSuccess{ case result =>
+    client.query("select foo,bar from testing order asc limit 10", MILLIS) onSuccess{ case result =>
       for {
         series <- result
         point <- series.data